tp-sh/GDPR_privacy_policies/README.md

 Refer to the logfile to select the best fine-tuned privbert model and update the path in the 'get_bert_embeddings.py' file.

-Generate tfidf and privbert embeddings for the training and testing datasets.
+Generate privbert embeddings for the training and testing datasets.

 ```
-python Embedding/get_tfidf_embeddings.py
 python Embedding/get_bert_embeddings.py
 ```